Definition of Set Point Theory

-Definition of Set Point Theory: Range of weight the body has to perform the best.
+Set Point Theory is defined as a range of weight the body has to perform the best.
 When trying to lose weight, the body will fight to maintain the particular weight range.

 Based on the Metabolic Set Point Theory of Homeostasis, the body has a tendency to maintain a particular weight range, and it adjusts the complex regulatory network accordingly.
 If your weight changes, the metabolism speeds up or slows down to compensate for that.